How Long Does Drink Driving Stay On Your Criminal Record (UK)?

 - DR60 - failure to take an alcohol test

-- DR70 - failing to provide specimen for a breath test
+- DR70 - failure to provide a specimen for a breath test

 - DR90 - intoxicated while in charge of a motor vehicle